qdrant/landing_page/qdrant-landing/content/blog/advancements-and-challenges-in-rag-systems-syed-asad-vector-space-talks-021.md

 ## More Quotes from Syed:

-*"Qdrant is having the ease of use.
-And it, I have, I have trained people in my team who specialize with Qdrant, and they were initially using Weaviate and Pinecone.”*\
+*"Qdrant has the ease of use.
+I have trained people in my team who specializes with Qdrant, and they were initially using Weaviate and Pinecone.”*\
 — Syed Asad

-*"So what is happening nowadays is that the clients or the projects in which I am particularly working on are having more of multimedia or multimodal approach.
-So that is what is happening.
-So they want their apps or their LLM apps to be more engaging rather than a mere chatbot.”*\
+*"What's happening nowadays is that the clients or the projects in which I am particularly working on are having more of multimedia or multimodal approach.
+They want their apps or their LLM apps to be more engaging rather than a mere chatbot.”*\
 — Syed Asad

-*"So that is where the accuracy matters the most.
-Accurate.
+*"That is where the accuracy matters the most.
 And in this case, Qdrant has proved just commendable in giving excellent search results.”*\
 — Syed Asad in Advancements in Medical Imaging Search

 ## Transcript: